configcat-labs/configcat-in-dotnet-sample/README.md

 ### Prerequisites

-- Download and installation the [.NET 8 SDK](https://dotnet.microsoft.com/en-us/learn/aspnet/blazor-tutorial/install).
+- Download and install the [.NET 8 SDK](https://dotnet.microsoft.com/en-us/learn/aspnet/blazor-tutorial/install).

 - Check if the installation was successful with the following command: